cmckitterick/windows365/Windows365/link/quick-settings.md

 ## Display redirections

-You can manage available display settings from within your Cloud PC session on Windows 365 Link devices.
+You can manage available display settings from within your Cloud PC session when using Windows 365 Link devices.
 Available display settings will look and work as they do in a local Windows 11 session.

-You must have OS build version 26100.4333 (KB5060842) or later installed to see this feature.
+Note: This feature requires OS build version 26100.4333 (KB5060842) or later installed.

 Supported Display settings include: